 - Multi-tenant.
 The purest type of cloud ERP, multi-tenant SaaS ERP, is usually streamlined with fewer modules and features than on-premises ERP.
 Multiple users share the same copy of the software, which makes it cheaper, simpler and more standardized than most on-premises ERP.

 - Hybrid ERP.
 The fact that SaaS ERP, particularly multi-tenant, usually can't be customized is a major drawback for companies that need the custom features and integrations of an on-premises ERP system into which they have usually sunk significant time and money.
 As a result, hybrid ERP, which combines on-premises and cloud ERP modules and related applications, is an increasingly popular way to gain some of the technological benefits of SaaS without losing the security of an older, familiar system.
-It raises daunting integration challenges, however.
+Often, it's used to extend an on-premises system with SaaS ERP systems -- sometimes from different vendors -- for new remote offices or divisions, an approach sometimes referred to as two-tier ERP.
+Regardless of the purpose, hybrid ERP raises daunting integration challenges.

 Payment terms also vary for the different types of ERP deployments.
-Unlike on-premises ERP, which usually requires an expensive long-term license paid upfront, SaaS is generally sold by monthly per-user subscriptions.
-However, the differences between cloud ERP and on-premises ERP pricing aren't quite so clear-cut because some vendors combine features of the two.
+Unlike on-premises ERP, which usually requires an expensive long-term license paid upfront, SaaS is generally sold as monthly per-user subscriptions.
+However, the differences between cloud ERP and on-premises ERP pricing aren't always so clear-cut because many vendors combine features of the two.

 How to choose an ERP system